Balinsasayao Twin Lakes Natural Park

 Balinsasayao Twin Lakes Natural Park is a natural park in the Philippines surrounding Lake Balinsasayao and Lake Danao in the province of Negros Oriental, 14.5 km west of Dumaguete.
 It covers an area of 8016.05 ha, with heights ranging from 830 to 846 m.
 The park is located in the Mount Talinis range, also known as Cuernos de Negros, in the southern portion of Negros Island, and spans across the municipalities of Valencia, Sibulan and San Jose.
 It was declared a protected area in 2000.
-In 2024, the ASEAN Centre for Biodiversity (ACB) is now listed The Balinsasayao Twin Lakes Natural Park among new parks to its network of topnotch nature reserves and natural parks in the Southeast Asian region.
+In 2024, the ASEAN Centre for Biodiversity (ACB) included the park in its network of topnotch nature reserves and natural parks in the Southeast Asian region.
+In 2025, the site was designated as an ASEAN Heritage Park.

 Description

-Lakes Balinsasayao and Danao are two small crater lakes separated by a narrow mountain ridge in a hallow surrounded by Mount Guintabon to the west, Mount Balinsasayao to the east, Mount Kalbasaan to the north, and Mount Mahungot to the south.
+Lakes Balinsasayao and Danao are two small crater lakes separated by a narrow mountain ridge in a hollow surrounded by Mount Guintabon to the west, Mount Balinsasayao to the east, Mount Kalbasaan to the north, and Mount Mahungot to the south.
 They are located on the eastern slope of the Talinis mountain range which are volcanic in origin.
 Lake Balinsasayao has a surface area of 76 ha and maximum depth of around 90 m.
 The smaller Lake Danao, on the other hand, has a surface area of 30 ha and maximum depth of around 58 m.

 The twin lakes and their surrounding primary and secondary dipterocarp forests serve as the watershed for southern Negros Oriental.
 It contains the headwaters of five major river systems namely, the Amlan, Ayuquitan, Hinotongan, Okoy and Cauitan rivers that provides the water requirements and irrigation of the lowland communities.

 The park also contains a portion of the 133,000 ha Negros Geothermal Reservation of the Philippine National Oil Company (now Energy Development Corporation) which supplies the energy needs for Dumaguete and southern Negros.